 Gathered around a compact marina, the old town of Bol is an attractive place made up of small stone houses and winding streets dotted with pink and purple geraniums.
-While short on actual sights, many of the buildings are marked with interpretative panels explaining their cultural and historical significance.
+While it's short on actual sights, many of its buildings are marked with interpretative panels explaining their cultural and historical significance.

-The town's major attraction is Zlatni Rat, the seductive pebbly beach that ‘leaks’ into the Adriatic and draws crowds of swimmers and windsurfers in summer.
-A long coastal promenade, lined with pine trees and gardens, connects the beach with the old town.
+The town's major attraction is Zlatni Rat, the seductive pebbly beach that stretches into the Adriatic and draws crowds of swimmers and windsurfers in summer.
+A long coastal promenade lined with pine trees, sculptures and gardens connects the beach with the old town.
 Bol is a buzzing place in summer – one of Croatia’s favourites – and perennially packed with tourists.